 • Bolts, screws and lags are used to connect the sink to the wall and the pedestal to the floor

 • If replacing an existing vanity it may be necessary to adjust the location of water supply

 Colors: In addition to traditional colors like white and cream, pedestal sinks are available in bolder colors such as balsa, bone, black, almond, oyster and more, making it easy to find one that perfectly suits your existing décor.
 To see the full range of colors available through special order, stop by your local store and speak with a kitchen and bath associate.

 Themes: Along with stylish colors, some pedestal sinks offer themed designs such as a nature-inspired motif for a tranquil atmosphere or a contemporary sink featuring more modern elements.

 Console Sinks: Console sinks are a stylish cross between a pedestal sink and a vanity.
 They feature a large basin and two or four table-like legs.
 Some include storage space for extra utility.

 Medicine Cabinets: If you like the look of a stylish pedestal sink but find yourself in need of extra storage space, a medicine cabinet may be the perfect solution.
+Medicine cabinets can be installed within or on the surface of a wall.
 Installing a medicine cabinet with a mirror above the sink will allow you to keep necessary toiletries in a convenient place without having to install a vanity.
 You can also install shelves or add a storage cart.